bradeneliason/PumasDocs.jl/docs/src/basics/models.md

 Note that any Julia function defined outside of the @model block can be invoked in the @dynamics block.

-### `@derived`: Statistical modelling of observed variables
+### `@derived`: Statistical modeling of observed variables
 This block is used to specify the assumed distributions of observed variables that are derived from the blocks above.
-All variables are referred to a the subject's observation times which means they are vectors.
+All variables are referred to as the subject's observation times which means they are vectors.
 This means we have to use "dot calls" on functions of dynamic variables, parameters, variables from `@pre`, etc.

 ```julia